 What is the value for the customer?

 Implementation of DevOps tools for new software development projects enables significant time and money savings in the future.
-One of the best examples is when a system needs to be moved between two cloud services (e.g., AWS to Azure).
-Cloud portability is easier and faster, which means less money needs to be spent on such an operation.
+One of the best examples is when you need to move a system between two cloud services (e.g., AWS to Azure).
+Cloud portability is easier and faster, which means that you need to spend less money on such an operation.

 When our team starts developing an existing product for a customer, we usually recommend Kubernetes implementation due to the potential future savings.
 It might seem costly and time-consuming in the beginning.
-However, it should be considered as a time investment to shorten time-to-market in the future.
+However, you should consider it as a time investment to shorten time-to-market in the future.

 Effective DevOps strategy helps with the reduction of technical debt in older systems.
 A team familiar with the right tools can, e.g., update programming language versions much faster than others.
 Feature management is also more comfortable and cheaper for the customer in the future.

 DevOps approach is driving innovation